jcs090218/jcs-profile/content/projects.en.md

 A mulitplayer, hot-seat game in which the campers (players) discover clues that point to the Master Candy Thief.
 - [BB_Shoot][] (Fall 2017):
 A bullet bounce game featuring multiplayer [third-person shooter (TPS)][TPS] mechanics.
-- [Hemlock and the Horrible Net](https://apkcombo.com/hemlock-and-the-horrible-net/com.aau.jcs/) (Spring 2017 – Summur 2017 <span aria-label="School work"
+- [Hemlock and the Horrible Net](https://apkcombo.com/hemlock-and-the-horrible-net/com.aau.jcs/) (Spring 2017 – Summer 2017 <span aria-label="School work"
 data-balloon-pos="up">🏫</span><span aria-label="The company Hasbro is interested in investing in this game." data-balloon-pos="up">💸</span>):
 Embark on an undersea adventure in this side-scrolling game!